pmassing/auler.gmbh.acctinfocpt/ReadMe.md

 *What is New:*
 *New parameter periodtype*
-*Own icons for the toolbar, created by myself and as resource in the plug-in* *TreeSummary*
+*Own icons for the toolbar, created by myself* *TreeSummary*
 *Export as html*
 *Export as text - column delimiter is tab*